Sleitnick/Knit/docs/executionmodel.md

 ```

 ## Best Practices
-- Only one Script on the server should manage loading services and starting the Knit
+- Only one Script on the server should manage loading services and starting Knit
 - Only one LocalScript on the client should manage loading controllers and starting Knit
 - Split up services and controllers into their own modules
 - Services should be kept in either ServerStorage or ServerScriptService to avoid being exposed to the client